GoogleCloudPlatform/cluster-health-scanner/README.md

   * `straggler_threshold_ms`: The threshold in milliseconds for a node to be considered a straggler.
 (Defaults to 8ms)
-  * `interesting_event_offset`: The number of events before & after the straggler threshold to be considered interesting.
+  * `interesting_event_offset`: The number of events before & after the straggler threshold that are considered interesting.
 (Defaults to 4)
   * `message_sizes_mb`: The message sizes in MB to use for the SendRecv test.
     (Defaults to 16,32)